Orchitis: Causes

-Orchitis can be related to epididymitis infection that has spread to the testicles (then called "epididymo-orchitis"), sometimes caused by the sexually transmitted diseases chlamydia and gonorrhea.
+Orchitis can be related to epididymitis infection that has spread to the testicles (then called "epididymo-orchitis"), sometimes caused by the sexually transmitted infections chlamydia and gonorrhea.
 It has also been reported in cases of males infected with brucellosis.
-Orchitis can also be seen during active mumps, particularly in adolescent boys.
+Orchitis can also be seen during active mumps, particularly in adolescent boys and girls.

 Ischemic orchitis may result from damage to the blood vessels of the spermatic cord during inguinal herniorrhaphy, and may in the worst event lead to testicular atrophy.